 The history of the 20th Fighter Wing traces itself back to 1927 with the authorization of the 20th Balloon Group.
 From these humble beginnings, the 20th Pursuit Group was formed in 1930.
 After World War II the redesignated 20th Fighter Group was inactivated in October 1945.
 Nine months later the Group was reactivated.
 In 1947 the 20th Fighter Group was assigned to the newly activated 20th Fighter Wing and in 1955 the group was absorbed by the wing.
 For more information click here.

-The 20th Fighter wing hosts and supports more than 20 major mission partners and tenant units across South and North Carolina.
+The 20th Fighter Wing hosts and supports more than 20 major mission partners and tenant units across North and South Carolina.
 Many of these organizations are listed below.
-Click on the links for information.

 United States Army Central is an operational-level Army force designated by the Secretary of the Army as the Army Service Component Command of United States Central Command.
 On behalf of the Secretary of the Army and through the Chief of Staff of the Army, USARCENT exercises administrative control of all U.S. Army forces in the Middle East and Central Asia - which includes supplying, equipping, training, servicing, administrating, and maintaining forces.

-United States Air Forces Central Command is the air component of United States Central Command, a regional unified command.
+Ninth Air Force (Air Forces Central) is the air component of United States Central Command, a regional unified command.
 USAFCENT is responsible for air operations, either unilaterally or in concert with coalition partners, and developing contingency plans in support of national objectives for USCENTCOM's 20-nation area of responsibility in Southwest Asia.
 Additionally, USAFCENT manages an extensive supply and equipment prepositioning program at several Area of Responsibility sites.

 The 337th Recruiting Squadron, commanded by Lt.
 Col. Kelly D. McElveny, directs and operates the recruiting activities of seven enlisted accession flights with approximately 85 active-duty and 10 civilian personnel.
 The 337th RCS covers a 57,000 square-mile area that includes North and South Carolina.
 Its mission is to inspire, engage and recruit future Airmen to deliver airpower for America.